allegory-software/allegory-sdk/X-WIDGETS.md

 ## Installation

 There is no installation step and no offline preprocessing or packing tools are used or necessary.
-Just make sure you load both the js and css files in order like [x-widgets-demo.html] does.
+Just make sure you load all the js and css files in order like [x-widgets-demo.html] does.

 [x-widgets-demo.html]: https://github.com/allegory-software/allegory-sdk/tree/dev/www/x-widgets-demo.html

 ## Styling

 Even though they're web components, the widgets don't use shadow DOMs so both their sub-elements and their styling are overridable.
-All widgets get the `.x-widget` class that can be used to set global styling for all the widgets without disturbing the styles of non x-widget components.

 ## Security